suryakandshinde/google-ai-hack/README.md

         <img src="./docs/api_2.png"/>

 # Setup
 You need an `GOOGLE_API_KEY` Key to run this application.
-Please see `.env` file for list of environment varibales that you need to configure.
+Please see `.env` file for list of environment variables that you need to configure.

 ```bash
 #environment variables